This is the Campion Center in Weston, MA, home of the MMRA 146.79, 224.70, and 442.70

 Next is the SCOM 7330 controller which currently controls the 146.79, 224.70, and link radio.

 The link radio is directly below the controller.
-The brass colored cabinet near the bottom is the Mastr II 2m repeater, followed by the Astron 50A power supply.
+Below the link radio is the TX power meter and below that is the 100W Henry Radio Power Amplifier.
+At the bottom is the Astron 50A power supply.

 The main tower is on the left in the photo.
 The 146.790 DB224 is at the top.
 Below it and on the right side-arm is the 224.7 antenna and below it on the same side-arm is an ancient dipole array which we use for the HUB2 to HUB1 link system.
 On the left is the black fiberglass antenna which the main antenna for HUB2.
 Out of sight, even lower on the tower is a UHF corner reflector used for the 146.79/224.70 link to the main HUB.